 The Art of Cursive

 The Art of Cursive is billed as an adult coloring book, but it's so much more than that... and it's not just for adults.
 The beginning of the book briefly teaches the lower-case cursive forms within the same four groups used in the Cursive Logic books.
-Then it presents pages for tracing and copywork faced by delightfully, whimsical coloring pages.
-However, these coloring pages have images created with lines of cursive letters or words.
+Then it presents pages for tracing and copywork faced by delightfully whimsical coloring pages.
+However, these coloring pages aren't just for play.
+Instead, they have images created with lines of cursive letters or words that can be used for cursive practice.
 Lines curve and twist as needed within the images.

-The Art of Cursive seems like a great fit for those pursuing a Charlotte Mason approach to education with its appreciation of beauty and language incorporated with art.
+The Art of Cursive seems like a great fit for those pursuing a Charlotte Mason approach to education because of that approach's appreciation of beauty and language incorporated with art.